ameeassad/EV-EdgeNet/Blogpost/Blogpost.md

 ![](segment_example.png)

 ### Original method

 #### Event Representation

 As mentioned, the representation of event data depends heavily on the manner in which it is processed.
-The most common way to present event data as an image is to arrange the data points in an image grid according to the recorded positions _x_ and _y_, for each of these pixels
+The most common way to present event data corresponding to a certain time-step _t<sub>i</sub>_ as an image is to arrange the data points in an image grid according to the recorded positions _x_ and _y_, each of these pixels contain information on the events that took place during some time interval containing _t<sub>i</sub>_.
+As a reference, this image aims to clarify the concept: A white pixel conveys the absence of a datapoint (i.e. no event was recorded at that time, at that location).

 ![](event_encoding_basic.png)

+The nature of the information in a pixel varies from method to method, for example one could take the integral of the events in the time interval.
+Additionally, different kinds of information can be stored in different channels, the same way RGB images' pixels record the intensity of red, green and blue wavelengths.
+For example, 2 channels can separate positive and negative events.
+The method that was proposed stores the event information in 6 channels.
+The first one is a histogram, it simply accumulates all the magnitudes of the events over the time interval, summing them together.
+Second is the mean of all events in the time interval and third the standard variation.
+These three methods all split the information into a positive and a negative channel, resulting in 6 channels.
+Please note that the colours in the figure below are only meant to signify the various channels, they do not convey actual values.

 ![](event_encoding_6channels.png)
 [